Fresno Fire response on Independence Day continues to grow and adapt

-FRESNO, California (KGPE) — For this year’s Fourth of July holiday, there have been concerns of even more illegal fireworks activity than normal.
+FRESNO, California (KSEE) — For this year’s Fourth of July holiday, there have been concerns of even more illegal fireworks activity than normal.

 But, thankfully, this isn’t the Fresno Fire Department’s first rodeo with the holiday.
 The department over the years has been getting their response down faster.